Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 For the usage of Certora Prover this means that timeouts can happen, but that often there are slight variations on the input that do not impact the property being proven and that make the problem tractable.
-This practice is likely to require experience, which we collect in this chapter.
+This practice is likely to require experience, which we collect in the {ref}`timeout-prevention` section.

-## Intuitions on kinds of complexity

 In the section on the [theoretical background of verification timeouts](timeouts-theory.md) we gave a few details on SMT solver architecture.